 If possible we recommend that patients are brought into the surgery where we can offer more extensive facilities.
 We are aware that this is not always possible and we are able to carry out a home visit for an extra charge.
 We ask that for same day, routine visits you contact the surgery before 10am.

 All fees, diets and drug charges are subject to VAT at the current rate.
-You will always receive a detailed invoice for every consultation, surgical procedure and transaction.
+You can request a detailed copy of your account.
+Please ask one of our receptionist at the time.
 We are always happy to advise you of our fees prior to treatment if you are worried about costs.
 You are liable for any fees incurred in the diagnosis and treatment of your pet even if your pet is brought in on your behalf by a relative, friend or agent.

 In line with standard veterinary practice, all small animal client accounts are due for immediate settlement: at the end of the consultation, on your pet’s discharge or upon collection of drugs or diets.
 Large Animal Accounts are processed once a month and payment is due 30 days from the invoice date.
 Non-payment will incur a credit surcharge after 30 days.
 After due notice (to you the client), overdue accounts will be referred to our debt collection agency and further charges will be levied in respect of the costs incurred in collecting the debt: production of reports, correspondence, court fees, attendance at court, phone calls, home visits, etc.